-While we find evidence of bubbles in both markets they occur in different time periods and would appear to be driven by different behaviour.
-The results suggest that U.K. house price deviations from their implied fundamental value are driven by an overreaction to future income with price dynamics or momentum behaviour only coming into predominance when prices were well above or below this value.
+Though we find evidence of bubbles in both markets, they occur in different time periods and would appear to be driven by different behaviour.
+While actual and expected high (low) interest rates might decrease (increase) the 'affordability' of residential housing visà-vis the impact on income expectations (a feature which is itself embedded in the real and dynamic present value nature of the empirical model), our results suggest that U.K. house price deviations from fundamental value are consistently driven by an overreaction to future income.
+It would appear that price dynamics or momentum behaviour only comes into predominance when prices were well above or below this value.
 In contrast, New Zealand deviations from fundamental value appear to be driven by price dynamics alone, indicative of the predominance of band-wagon or momentum effects.